USA Today Logo

 Meaning and History

 The idea for USA Today was first announced in 1980 by a working group called Project NN in a meeting with Gannett Al Neuharth, head of the printing press.
 The talks took place in Cocoa Beach, Florida, where the proposal was to create a national newspaper for all segments of the American population.
 Early prototypes were based on East Bay Today, the morning issue of the Oakland Tribune.
 A trial publication appeared in the summer of 1981 in two designs and was sent out to prominent journalists, leading experts, and newsmakers.
-This was needed for an analytical review from the outside and for feedback on suggestions, clarifications, and corrections.
+This was needed for an external analytical review and for feedback on suggestions, clarifications, and corrections.

 The design of USA Today was innovative at the time, as the editors reworked existing standards.
 The new newspaper prioritized short notes, pithy blocks, charts, diagrams, concise analysis, color graphics, and photographs.
 At the same time, all other periodicals favored long articles, long columns, and columns with detailed information.
 The news presentation in short columns was in keeping with the television format and made the periodicals much more up-to-date.